Eric Haase Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.72).
+- The Rangers have the third-ranked team ERA among all league pitching staffs (3.65).

-- Rangers pitchers combine to allow the second-fewest home runs in baseball (50 total, one per game).
+- Rangers pitchers combine to allow 50 home runs (0.9 per game), the second-fewest in the league.

-- The righty's last appearance was on Tuesday against the Pittsburgh Pirates, when he went nine innings, surrendering one earned run while allowing six hits.
+- In his last time out on Wednesday, the left-hander tossed seven innings against the Pittsburgh Pirates, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.